 If a student is the first one in their family to apply to college, they may be unsure how to navigate the process.
 For these students, a little support can go a long way in finding colleges for first-generation students.
 Show you value them (and stand out from the competition) by hosting first-generation student information seminars and creating a separate webpage with answers to questions they are likely to have.
 Make sure you continue to provide support once they arrive at your college, as well, to ensure the success of this student population.

-Even though high school senior classes are expected to decline in the coming years, these five strategies can help you focus your recruitment efforts and attract qualified applicants.
+Even though high school senior classes are expected to decline in the coming years, these five college recruitment strategies can help you focus your recruitment efforts and attract qualified applicants.
 You may not be able to implement them all at once, but even a slight tweak to your admissions process can provide a valuable edge.

 With financial challenges, alternative career paths, and birth dearth leading to shrinking freshman classes, colleges must find new ways to increase student recruitment in order to remain solvent.
 One method that has begun to gain traction in the United States is direct admissions.
 In this admissions process, the roles of the college and the student are flipped—instead of students researching and then applying for admission to colleges, colleges look through student profiles (gathered either by state organizations or companies like Concourse), and “apply” for students by admitting them.